modelica-3rdparty/ExternalMedia/Projects/README.txt

 header files in the Resource directories of the Modelica packages, so it can be used right away by just loading the Modelica package in OMC

+Due to a bug in OMC (https://trac.openmodelica.org/OpenModelica/ticket/2565#comment:7) it is currently necessary to also copy the include and library files in the OMC installation directories.
+To accomplish this, run make-gcc-workaround instead of make-gcc